Person holding a detailed, abstract blue artwork, surrounded by art studio elements.

 Andrew Harper, The Mercury

-With a career spanning architecture, classical music and visual art, I am what you might call a serial creative.
-I have always experienced the world with amplified intensity, and whether on the building site, on stage, or in the studio, the purpose of my work remains the same: to craft beautiful, extraordinary moments that elevate the everyday.
+With a career spanning architecture, classical music and visual art, I’ve always been a serial creative.
+Whether on the building site, on stage, or now in the studio, my purpose remains the same: to craft beautiful, extraordinary moments that elevate the everyday.

-My paintings seek to evoke the otherworldly magic and shifting energy of mountains as if within a dream, through a lens of imagination and longing.
-I craft my compositions in impressionistic layers, using thousands of tiny lines arranged in meandering, parallel chains - a cartographic convention adapted from my great-grandfather’s hand-drawn maps and reinterpreted into my own visual language of energy and terrain.
+My paintings explore the shifting weather, colour and contours that shape how a landscape is felt and remembered, rather than seen.
+Swathes of shifting, emotive colour are layered with thousands of tiny lines arranged in meandering, parallel chains - a cartographic gesture adapted from my great-grandfather’s hand-drawn maps and reinterpreted into my own language of energy and terrain.

 Thank you so much for taking an interest in my work!